Procrat/eva/README.md

     help        Prints this message or the help of the given subcommand(s) rm          Removes a task
-    schedule    Lets Eva suggest a schedule for your tasks set         Changes the deadline, duration, importance or content of an existing task tasks       Lists your tasks in the order you added them
+    schedule    Lets Eva suggest a schedule for your tasks set         Changes the deadline, duration, importance or content of an existing task
+    tasks       Lists your tasks in the order you added them
 ```

 ```
-$ eva help add
+$ eva-cli help add
 eva-add
 Adds a task